Dhyanpatel9/Cloud-Security-Automation-AWS-Threat-Detection-and-Notification/README.md

 terraform apply
 ```
 - Type **Yes** when prompted to confirm.

 8.**Confirm SNS Subscription**
-  -Check your email inbox for a confirmation message from AWS SNS.
+  - Check your email inbox for a confirmation message from AWS SNS.
-  -Click the "Confirm subscription" link in the email.
+  - Click the "Confirm subscription" link in the email.

 **Screenshot: SNS Subscription Confirmation Email**
 ![SNS Confrimation email](./Images/SNSConfirmation.jpg)